Alternative names for non-functioning pituitary tumours

 What causes non-functioning pituitary tumours?

+No specific causes for non-functioning pituitary tumours are known.
 Normal multiplication of cells in the pituitary gland requires a specific sequence of events.
-If this sequence is disrupted, abnormal cell multiplication may result in the growth of these tumours.
-It is believed that some of these disruptions may be caused by the presence and action of specific genes, some of which have been identified.
-However, we do not yet know the specific causes for the development of non-functioning pituitary tumours.
+If this sequence is disrupted, abnormal cell multiplication can result in the growth of these tumours.
+It is believed some of these disruptions may be caused by the presence and action of specific genes, some of which have been identified.

 What are the signs and symptoms of non-functioning pituitary tumours?

-People with non-functioning pituitary tumours develop symptoms slowly as these tumours do not produce any hormones and hence no specific symptoms.
+People with non-functioning pituitary tumours develop symptoms very slowly as these tumours do not produce any hormones.
 As a result, these tumours also tend to be quite large by the time they are identified.
-When these tumours grow large, they commonly cause headaches as well as more specific symptoms related to pressure on nearby critical brain structures or the optic nerves (It is important to note here that while headaches are one of the most common symptoms of a non-functioning pituitary tumour, the vice versa is not true.
-Headaches has several causes and a non-functioning pituitary tumour as the cause for headaches are rare).
+They commonly cause headaches as well as more specific symptoms related to pressure on nearby critical brain structures or the optic nerves.

-Pressure on the normal pituitary gland can result in reduced functioning of cells that produce hormones resulting in a condition called hypopituitarism or pituitary failure.
+Pressure on the normal pituitary gland can result in hypopituitarism or pituitary failure.
 Production of one, some or all the pituitary hormones may fail and symptoms develop depending on which hormones have been affected and decreased.
-Pressure on the pituitary gland can also sometimes stimulate cells to overproduce hormones.
-One of the most common hormones produced in excess is called prolactin.
-This can cause symptoms similar to another benign pituitary tumour called prolactinoma.
+Pressure on the pituitary gland can also sometimes cause overproduction of the hormone prolactin and cause symptoms similar to another benign pituitary tumour called a prolactinoma.
 Pressure on the nerves to the eyes, which run near to the pituitary gland, can cause loss of peripheral vision.
-People are unable to see the sides of their visual fields sometimes causing accidents.
+People are unable to see to the sides of their visual fields and sometimes complain of bumping into things that they were unable to see.
 If these tumours grow sideways, they can put pressure on the nerves that control the movements of the eyes and cause double vision.

 How common are non-functioning pituitary tumours?

-Non-functioning pituitary tumours are the most frequent pituitary tumours measuring over 1cm in size (called macroadenomas).
-In the UK, it is estimated that as many as 22 in every 100,000 adults may have a non-functioning pituitary tumour at any one time.
-Non-functioning pituitary tumours are the most common pituitary tumours in individuals over the age of 60 years and the most commonly found in men.
+Non-functioning pituitary tumours are the most frequent big pituitary tumours measuring over 1 cm in size (macroadenomas).
+In the UK, non-functioning pituitary tumours are the second most common type of pituitary tumour and it is estimated that as many as 22 in every 100,000 adults may have this type of tumour at any one time.
+Non-functioning pituitary tumours are the most common pituitary tumours in individuals over the age of 60 years and the most common in men.

 Are non-functioning pituitary tumours inherited?